odinuv/web/en/apv/articles/javascript/index.md

 {% endhighlight %}

 Web developers often want their JavaScript to execute when all HTML tags are loaded into browser.
-To achieve this an event called `onload` is used and most JavaScript code is executed in it.
+To achieve this an *event* called `onload` is used and most JavaScript code is executed in it.
 When you use `onload` event it does not matter whether you put you `<script>` tag into `<head>` or just before `</body>`.
+I will tell you more about events later.

 ### Interacting with HTML elements
 You obviously have to interact with existing (static) HTML structure somehow to achieve dynamic